 The almost in the previous sentence stands because some chicken keepers complain that the Australorps can get too heavy for children to lift and pet.

-Cons about keeping Australorp Chickens
+Disadvantages of keeping Australorp Chickens

-Honestly, except for the fact that there can be issues with color availability of this breed in the US, we at typesofchicken.com couldn’t find any more serious issues about the Australorps that can get into this list.
+Honestly, except for the fact that there can be issues with the color availability of this breed in the US, we at typesofchicken.com couldn’t find any more serious issues about the Australorps that can get into this list.

 Some might say that the roosters can be aggressive towards children and problematic with their arrogance we at the typesofchicken.com team agree that these can be attributes of roosters from any breed so this couldn’t be included in the list also.